 Below we have provided some answers to frequently asked questions.
 If you still need to speak to someone after reading these, please contact us at firstname.lastname@example.org with a summary of the issue.
 Please make sure you include your name, student number and phone number.
 An adviser will call or email you back.
 Please be aware we may be experiencing a high volume of requests.

 Results day is on the 29th of January, if you would like to appeal your result you have to submit this form within two months of the publication of your results (so by the 29th of March).
 Your appeal will only be considered if you can provide evidence of the following:

 You can’t appeal because you disagree with the mark you have been given or because you are close to a grade boundary without meeting one of the three criteria listed above.
 The full procedure can be found here.

 The University expects you to raise complaints informally in the first instance.
 If you are dissatisfied with the outcome, you can raise a formal complaint.
-To do this, you need to complete this form, normally within 2 months of the thing you are complaining about.
-You will need to provide evidence of the thing you are complaining about.
+We've written a guide on the best ways to do that here: Making a complaint about your experience during the pandemic

 If you have received an email that you are being investigated for misconduct, you should be invited to attend an interview which will be held on Zoom or Google with a conduct officer who will be a member of SIRT (student investigation and resolution team).